rayandasoriya/100DaysOfCode/README.md

 ## Day 48
 Solved 1 coding problem from LeetCode using Python.
 1. The problem is related to cloning a graph.
 Refer to Day48/Problem 1.pdf for more information regarding the problem.

+## Day 49
+Solved 2 coding problems from LeetCode using Python.
+1. The problem is related to returning the triplets under certain condition.
+Refer to Day49/Problem 1.pdf for more information regarding the problem.

+2. The problem is related to computing the h-index of the researcher.
+Refer to Day49/Problem 2.pdf for detailed information.